afonsom1719/afonsom1719/README.md

   🧠 “If debugging is the process of removing software bugs, then programming must be the process of putting them in.” ― Edsger W. Dijkstra

   📫 How to reach me:
-  Mail me at "afonsomm1719@gmail.com" or browse my socials below.
+  Mail me at afonsomm1719@gmail.com or browse my socials below.  [my email](mailto:afonsomm1719@gmail.com)

  ⚡ Fun facts:
   I play tennis 🎾